AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Roman to Integer**: Given a string `s` representing a Roman numeral, return the integer value of the Roman numeral.
 - **Integer to Roman**: Given an integer `num`, convert it to a Roman numeral.
 - **Merge Two Sorted Lists**: Merge two sorted linked lists and return it as a sorted list.
 The list should be made by splicing together the nodes of the first two lists.
+- **Search Insert Position**: Given a sorted array of distinct integers and a target value, return the index if the target is found.
+If not, return the index where it would be if it were inserted in order.

 ## How to Use